home-assistant-tutorials/10.toggle-card-typescript/README.md

 ![window error](img/window-error.png)

-Declaring types of objects, functions and data is what *TypeScript* is all about. *VScode* was able to magically find an load a lot of such declarations, but this one is specific to our file.
+Declaring types of objects, functions and data is what *TypeScript* is all about. *VScode* was able to magically find a lot of such declarations, but this one is specific to our file.

-With the help of stackoverflow I come to this solution and add it into the head of the file.
+With the help of Stackoverflow I come to this solution and add it into the head of the file.

 ```ts